teuben/teunix/Install/Linux_Neon6.md

        ~/local/share

   - Using "cp -al " to make hard links to a backup directory

-ADDING WIDGETS : have a field day, here are my favorites

-    NOTE1:  autoraising focus could be making it harder than it should
-    NOTE2:  already existing widgets on the screen are market with a blue dot (1)

 Too many widgets is quickly becoming useless, as your normal windows are on top of them.
 Here's a few of the ones I tried: